Macy StormSenior Content Creator

 - And more

 People who encounter these products know they’re tied to Apple because the master brand’s name is attached to each product.
+Their marketing also encourages people to invest in the architecture for a better experience.

 Companies offer related products or services to the master brand with this structure.
 With the House of Brands, the company’s brands can span across different and unrelated sectors –– you may have a brand in household cleaning and beauty care.